rivera2236/PRAC/PRAC.md

-my name is jorge rivera
+my name is jorge tapia